-All students who intend to pursue the Acting, Dance, or Dance Teacher Education Sequences are required to participate in an audition for admission.
-Students intending to pursue the Design/Production Sequence must participate in a portfolio review/interview for admission.
+All students who intend to pursue the Acting, Musical Theatre, Dance, or Dance Teacher Education Sequences are required to participate in an audition for admission.
+Students intending to pursue the Production Design and Technology Sequence must participate in a portfolio review/interview for admission.
 Information concerning an admission audition or a portfolio review/interview is available online from the School of Theatre and Dance.

 The School of Theatre and Dance contribute to the Interdisciplinary Studies Program.